 And there are good reasons for this.
-Biological processes start at age 50, which affect our alcohol consumption, such as:
+At age 50, biological processes commence that affect our alcohol consumption, such as:

 - The body loses muscle mass and gains fat (see my blog “Fit Fat – During Menopause and After”) and carries less water in the bloodstream.
 This results in a higher blood-alcohol content.

 - The stomach and liver don’t produce as much of the alcohol-digesting enzyme called ADH, resulting in a higher blood-alcohol content that’s sustained longer — even if you are not drinking more.
 And here’s the rub, ladies: women have less ADH than men to begin with!